 We believe outlet stores will continue to be a profitable and fundamental distribution channel for many brand name manufacturers.
-While we continue to attract and retain additional tenants, if we were unable to successfully renew or re-lease a significant amount of this space on favorable economic terms or in a timely manner, the loss in rent and our Same Center NOI could negatively impacted in 2022.
-As a result of COVID-19, inflation, rising interest rates, and other current or future economic conditions, occupancy could be negatively impacted in 2022.
-Occupancy for our total portfolio, including our share of unconsolidated joint ventures, was 94.3% and 92.0% as of March 31, 2022 and 2021, respectively.
+While we continue to attract and retain additional tenants, if we were unable to successfully renew or re-lease a significant amount of this space on favorable economic terms or in a timely manner, our Same Center NOI could be negatively impacted.
+As a result of COVID-19, inflation, rising interest rates, and other current or future economic conditions, occupancy could be negatively impacted.
+Occupancy for our total portfolio, including our share of unconsolidated joint ventures, was 94.9% and 93.2% as of June 30, 2022 and 2021, respectively.